currentslab/extractnet/README.md

 * ExtractNet is a platform to extract any interesting attributes from any webpage, not just limited to content based article.

-* ExtractNet aims to convert unstructured webpage to structured data
+* ExtractNet aims to convert unstructured webpage to structured data without relying hand crafted rules

 * ExtractNet do not convert webpage into simplified html